leonjohan3/application-configuration-store-cicd/getLatestConfig/README.md

 - The environment is e.g. `prod`, `test`, `dev`, etc. and needs to match the ConfigurationProfile in AWS AppConfig.
 - The output option specifies where the configuration file (e.g. application.yaml) should be created.
 - If the configuration file needs to be created inside a folder, e.g. `config`, the folder must already exist.
-- Golang was selected because it provides a standalone executable that adds less then 12MB to the Docker image.
+- Golang was selected because it provides a standalone executable that adds less than 12MB to the Docker image.

 # Resources
 - [AWS SDK for Go V2](<https://aws.github.io/aws-sdk-go-v2/docs/getting-started/>)